getify/Functional-Light-JS/ch8.md

 While `map(..)` and `filter(..)` produce new lists, typically this third operator (`reduce(..)`) combines (aka "reduces") the values of a list down to a single finite (non-list) value, like a number or string.
 However, later in this chapter, we'll look at how you can push `reduce(..)` to use it in more advanced ways. `reduce(..)` is one of the most important FP tools; it's like a swiss army all-in-one knife with all its usefulness.

 A combination/reduction is abstractly defined as taking two values and making them into one value.
+Some FP contexts refer to this as "folding", as if you're folding two values together into on value.
+That's a helpful visualization, I think.

 Just like with mapping and filtering, the manner of the combination is entirely up to you, and generally dependent on the types of values in the list.
 For example, numbers will typically be combined through arithmetic, strings through concatenation, and functions through composition.

 Sometimes a reduction will specify an `initialValue` and start its work by combining it with the first value in the list, cascading down through each of the rest of the values in the list.
 That looks like this: